Ghost-Layers-Digital-Communication/PORTFOLIO-READ-ME/README.md

+it's better doing business with me than against me...

 ##Practical Infosec Portfolio —

 This repo contains my hands-on projects, CTF writeups, and AI-engineered prompts used to learn and automate security tasks ethically and transparently.